MrHarry2333/CAN301_Android_Game_Test_Project/README.md

 # CAN301_Android_Game_Test_Project
 A CAN301 module assessment related to simple native-Java based Android development.
 - Test Platform: Xiaomi Mi Pad 4 with MIUI 9.6 (Android Oreo 8.1.0)
-- Presented by Mingyi, Likang, SuperK &amp; Harry Lee.
+- Presented by Mr.Harry and other group members, advised by Mr.C.
-- Adviser: Jianjun Chen
+- Few information has been modified and deleted considering private information protection.
 Dec, 2021

-1. Likang - Double Rock-paper-scissors
+1. Double Rock-paper-scissors

 In the first round, both side of the player choose two options respectively.